Read Write Inc Phonics

 How we teach your children to read and write

 Every child deserves success right from the start.
 We know that the sooner children learn to read, the greater their success at school.
 This is why we put reading at the heart of what we do.

-During this time, we group children by their reading progress for one hour a day (20 to 45 minutes in Reception) and re-assess children every half-term so we can place them in the group where they’ll make the most progress.
+During this time, we group children by their reading progress for 45 minutes a day.
+For the children who recognise single letter sounds and can blend them together to read words, this is made up of a 10 minute phonics session and a 35 minutes reading session.
+For the children who are not at this stage it the session is a 30 minutes phonics session where they will learn sounds and blending.
+We re-assess children every half-term so we can place them in the group where they’ll make the most progress.
 We provide extra daily one-to-one sessions for children who need a bit of a boost to keep up.

 How do we make phonics easy for children to learn?